qmk/qmk_firmware/docs/contributing.md

 <!-- FIXME: We should include a list of resources for learning C here. -->

-# Where can I go for help?
+# Where Can I Go for Help?

 If you need help you can [open an issue](https://github.com/qmk/qmk_firmware/issues) or [chat on gitter](http://gitter.im/QMK/qmk_firmware).